71QS Subject Rankings

 On Campus

-Study sociology at Sheffield and you will train in research techniques, information retrieval, critical analysis and communication using a range of styles and formats.
-You’ll develop your skills as a social researcher and demonstrate how you can use the theoretical frameworks and methodological tools of the discipline to investigate and report on a significant social or sociological issue.
+This course will train in research techniques, information retrieval, critical analysis and communication using a range of styles and formats.
+You’ll practise key skills needed for social research and learn to use the theoretical frameworks and methodological tools of the discipline to investigate and report on a significant social or sociological issue.

 In your third year, you’ll explore current thinking on wide-ranging issues like gender, queer theory, migration, sex work, and the sociology of evil.
 You'll also complete your own research project, on a topic of your choice, working closely with an expert dissertation supervisor.